Dalhousie University: Libraries and museums

-The biology department operates the Thomas McCulloch Museum in Pictou, Nova Scotia.
+The biology department operates the Thomas McCulloch Museum in its Life Sciences Centre (LSC).
 The most notable of the museum's exhibits include its preserved birds collection.
 Other collections include its Lorenzen ceramic mushrooms, its coral and shell collection, and its butterfly and insect collection.
 The museum's namesake Thomas McCulloch was a Scottish Presbyterian minister who served as Dalhousie's first president and created the Audubon mounted bird collection which is now housed at the museum.

 The Dalhousie Art Gallery is both a public gallery and an academic support unit housed since 1971 on the lowest level of the Dalhousie Arts Centre.
 Admission is free of charge.
 It is host to a permanent collection of over 1000 works.
 Some of the outdoor sculptures around the campus are part of this collection, such as the distinctive Marine Venus which has sat in the median of University Avenue since 1969.
 A notable exhibition from the Dalhousie Art Gallery includes "Archives of the Future" (March – April 2016) exploring the relationship between art creation and commerce with work by artists Zachary Gough, Dawn Georg, Sharlene Bamboat, Katie Vida and Dana Claxton.

-Housing and student facilities

-The university has ten student residences throughout its Halifax campuses: Gerard Hall, Howe Hall, LeMarchant Place, Mini Rez, O'Brien Hall, Residence Houses, Risley Hall, Shirreff Hall, Glengary Apartments, and Graduate House.
-The largest, Howe Hall in Studley Campus, houses 716 students during the academic year.
-Howe Hall's most recent addition to the residence is called Fountain.
-It is the only residence in Howe Hall to have a sink in every room.
-The university also operates three residences in its Agricultural Campus: Chapman House, Fraser House, and Truman House.
-The largest residence in the Agricultural Campus is Chapman House, housing 125 students during the academic year.
-The residences are represented by a Residence Council responsible for resident concerns, providing entertainment services, organizing events, and upholding rules and regulations.

-The Student Union Building serves as the main student activity centre.
-Completed in 1968, it is located in the Studley Campus.
-The Student Union building hosts a number of student societies and organization offices, most notably the Dalhousie Student Union.
-The building houses five restaurants, both independently owned and international franchises such as Tim Hortons.